 MOTOR’s electro stomper ‘Man Made Machine’ features vocals by DEPECHE MODE’s Martin Gore in a collaboration that sounds not unlike a camp IGGY POP being backed by an angry GOLDFRAPP.
 In the absence of DM material in 2012, this has been a worthy substitute with Gore luring nervously over the duo’s brand of harder edged techno electro.
-Incidentally, the same titled parent album also features guest such as GARY NUMAN, BILLIE RAY MARTIN and NITZER EBB’s Doug McCarthy, brother of the original ‘Top Gear’ Stig!
+Incidentally, the same titled parent album also features guest such as GARY NUMAN and NITZER EBB’s Doug McCarthy, brother of the original ‘Top Gear’ Stig!

 THE MYSTIC UNDERGROUND Remember Me

 New York domiciled Anglophile duo THE MYSTIC UNDERGROUND’s make “pop songs for the disenchanted, disillusioned and disenfranchised”.
 Featuring Vladimir Valette on vocals and Benedetto Socci on keyboards, their “life…set to a dance beat” touches a nerve and now more so than the NEW ORDER influenced ‘Remember Me’.
 An emotive guitar assisted number in the vein of ‘Leave Me Alone’, it is slightly mournful and despaired but melodically secure.
-It still possesses hope within the darkness and gloom.

 Available on the download EP ‘Dreamers & Lovers’ via Stereosonic Recordings